Why Collibre

 How it started

-I had been working with a Polish manufacturer on a different project when I came across their collagen shot.
-It was already a successful product in Poland — millions of shots sold, including through the largest Polish pharmacy chain.
-The collagen is clinical-grade, hydrolysed bovine, sourced from Europe's largest German supplier, and manufactured to a high specification.
-What struck me was the format.
-Not a powder.
-Not a sachet.
-A small, considered glass-feel bottle that you opened and drank in ten seconds.
+I came to Collibre the way most people come to anything they end up caring about: by accident.
+I’d been working with a Polish manufacturer on a different project when I came across their collagen shot — an established product in Poland, sold through pharmacies there for years.
+What struck me wasn’t the marketing.
+It was the format.
+Not a powder, not a sachet, but a small, glass-feel bottle you opened and drank in ten seconds.
 The taste was the surprise — clean, slightly sweet, no medicine note.

-I'm 49.
-I live a careful, deliberate life.
-I'm not the person who chases miracle products.
-But I kept buying it.
-And eventually I started thinking about whether the UK market had anything quite like it.
+I started taking one every morning.
+Not because I had a problem to solve, but because the ritual was easy to keep.
+I’m 49; I live a careful, deliberate life, and I’m not the person who chases miracle products.
+But I kept buying it, and eventually I started wondering whether the UK had anything quite like it.

 It didn’t.